 As a child, Katherine Wozniak often tagged along to job sites with her father, a custom home builder in the Lake Geneva, WI, area.
 She would listen as he walked clients through the process of designing their dream home-beginning not with questions about structure or style or interior space, but queries that looked at the bigger picture.
 “How do you imagine functioning in this home?” he’d ask.
 “What is your lifestyle like?”

 It was through those early life experiences that Wozniak fell in love with interior design.
+She realized that usually when people hire home builders Charleston, they were left with an empty home that a lot of people don’t know what to do with.
+They’ve never had to decorate to this extent before.
+Which is why she love changing people’s lives through interior design.
 And it’s not hard to imagine that the devotion to getting the details right, learned from her father, helped her win the title of Designer of the Year at this year’s VISION Design and Workroom Competition Awards.

-When she consults with clients about their window covering needs, she gets frequent requests for woven window coverings made with natural fibers.
+When she consults with clients about their window covering needs, be it for an existing property or a custom home from someone like Central Avenue Homes, she gets frequent requests for woven window coverings made with natural fibers.
 “For a while everything was the simplistic panel,” she says.
 “We’re seeing details being added back into that.
 There are lots of simplistic panels, but we’re layering that with the woven shades or the sheers, so they’re double traversing.”
 She also does a lot of motorized treatments.

 When she begins designing window coverings for a residence, Wozniak starts by sketching ideas over a picture of the home’s windows, thinking about both functionality and beauty.
 What she doesn’t think about right away is practicality of construction.
 That constricts her creativity, she finds.